 Kenneth Cole, the renowned footwear designer, has prioritized social causes over profits for 40 years.
-The documentary “A Man With Sole: The Impact of Kenneth Cole,” directed by Dori Bernstein, makes its world premiere at the Hamptons International Film Festival this year.
+The documentary “A Man With Sole: The Impact of Kenneth Cole,” directed by Dori Berinstein, makes its world premiere at the Hamptons International Film Festival this year.

 Throughout his career, Cole has pioneered corporate social action, advocating for causes such as HIV/AIDS, homelessness, LGBTQIA+ rights, and mental health.
 The film celebrates Cole’s legacy, featuring archival footage and interviews with fashion leaders and longtime collaborators.
-We spoke to both Kenneth Cole and Dori Bernstein to learn more.
+We spoke to both Kenneth Cole and Dori Berinstein to learn more.

 How did the documentary “A Man With Sole: The Impact of Kenneth Cole” come about?
 How did you become connected to work on this project?